Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Data: UV Absorption

 Although a large fraction of the ULLYSES sight lines also have \OVI\ 1031/1037 \AA\ spectra from the Far Ultraviolet Spectroscopic Explorer (FUSE), we do not use \OVI\ in this work because the \OVI\ 1037 \AA\ line is in a region with multiple contaminants, and the \OVI\ 1031 \AA\ is complicated due to the broad interstellar \OVI\ absorption blended with stellar wind features with unknown continuum shapes.
 The \OVI\ 1031 \AA\ line is also contaminated by H$_2$ absorption \citep[see][]{howk02}.

 The \SiIV\ and \CIV\ doublets are in spectral regions with no other contaminating ISM lines.
-But, one of the main challenges in analyzing \SiIV\ and \CIV\ is that the widths of the stellar pseudo-continuum features are, for some stars in the sample, comparable to the widths of the interstellar absorption lines along the LMC's lines of sight.
-In the next section, we develop an evaluation matrix to select stars with smooth continua that allow accurate imputation over the almost $500~\kms$ range spanned by interstellar absorption from the MW, intervening halo gas, and the LMC.
+But, one of the main challenges in analyzing \SiIV\ and \CIV\ is that the widths of the stellar absorption lines are, for some stars in the sample, comparable to the widths of the interstellar absorption lines along the LMC's lines of sight.
+In the next section, we develop an evaluation matrix to select stars with smooth continua that allow accurate stellar continuum modeling over the almost $500~\kms$ range spanned by interstellar absorption from the MW, intervening halo gas, and the LMC.